Chespirito Not Really on Purpose Review Episode 1 | No Spoilers

 Plot Development and Initial Conflicts

 One dumb criticism I read on Twitter / X is that the first episode is an excellent example of “self-improvement.”
 Well, so what?
-Chespirito grows, just like everyone does; he starts working (like everyone), he falls in love (like everyone), and he decides to pursue his dream (like everyone a few).
+Roberto grows, just like everyone does; he starts working (like everyone), he falls in love (like everyone), and he decides to pursue his dream (like everyone a few).

 The narrative is agile and dynamic, using flashbacks that keep the viewer’s attention.
 Also on Twitter / X, I read a criticism from someone who “didn’t understand the flashbacks,” which seems pretty ridiculous considering that every single flashback indicates the current place (Mexico City) and the year.

 In this first episode, “Cobbler, Stick to thy Last” (Zapatero a tus zapatos) we go from Roberto Gómez Bolaños’ childhood in a middle-class family in Mexico City (in Mexico they’d be “lower middle-class” as they can’t afford that new household appliance called TV), to his young adulthood as a factory worker, to his arrival as a writer at an advertising agency, and the beginning of the television fame that marked millions of Mexican and Latin American childhoods, just like mine.
+The chespirito: not really on purpose series truly shows this journey.

 Technical Aspects: Direction, Cinematography, Soundtrack